 This is just a small sampling of the various careers that are available, and they also attract very different salaries.
 In fact, the salary range is from around $250,000 to $38,000 per year.

 One of the key factors that influences salary expectations is the education that someone has received.
 A physician, for instance, will have completed a four year bachelor’s degree, followed by four years of medical school, followed by up to five years of residency.
 And that is often before they specialize in sports medicine!
-Someone like a personal trainer, however, only needs to complete a diploma, which can take as little as one year.
+Someone like a personal trainer, however, only needs to complete a diploma, which can take as little as one year, and take an exam from an accredited body such as with the popular NASM certification or ACE certification.
 It is clear to see, from this, why there are huge salary differences as well.

 The field of sports medicine is now so important that different associations exist to regulate it.
 This has given rise to different rules and regulations that someone must adhere to in order to work in the field.
 For physicians, this includes such things as having to have participated in research and holding membership of professional organizations to stay abreast of new developments.
 Generally, sports medicine specialists across the gamut of potential careers must keep their knowledge up to date by participating in regular continuous education credits.